peterdsharpe/AeroSandbox/CONTRIBUTING.md

     * Document the purpose, function, and expected input type(s) of every input parameter within this docstring.
     * [Type hint](https://realpython.com/lessons/type-hinting/) all functions that you write.

   We illustrate both of these requirements with the following example:
     ```python
     from typing import List, Tuple, Union  # Note: List, Tuple, Dict, Union, etc. need to be imported from the built-in "typing"

-    def my_function(
+    def is_my_dog_happy(
-        input_1: float,  # <-- this is a type hint for a parameter!
+        temperature: float,  # <-- this is a type hint for a parameter!
-        input_2: int,  # note that Python doesn't enforce the type you specify, they're just "hints" for the user
+        n_boats: int,  # note that Python doesn't enforce the type you specify, they're just "hints" for the user
-        input_3: Union[List, Tuple]  # You can denote multiple acceptable inputs with "Union", imported from "typing"
+        coffee_brands: Union[List[str], Tuple[str]]  # You can denote multiple acceptable inputs with "Union", imported from "typing"
     ) -> bool:  # <-- this is a type hint for a return!
         """
         This function tells me if my dog is happy today.

+        Example:
+        >>> if is_my_dog_happy(300, 10, ["Illy", "Peet's"]):
+        >>>     celebrate()

         Args:
-            input_1: The temperature outside, in Kelvin [float]
+            temperature: The temperature outside, in Kelvin [float]
-            input_2: The number of boats I see on the Charles River [int]
+            n_boats: The number of boats I see on the Charles River [int]
-            input_3: An iterable of the names of various brands of coffee [List[str]]
+            coffee_brands: An iterable of the names of various brands of coffee [List[str]]

         Returns:
             Whether or not my dog is happy [bool]
         """
         return True  # Of course my dog is always happy!
     ```
     * Also notice that in this example above, we put each parameter on its own line.
-Do this; see point #9.
+Generally, do this.
     * Include usage examples in runnable Python in for each function in its docstring (demarcated by `>>>`)

 * With *very* rare exceptions, do not type the same sequence of characters more than twice.
 For example: